Sharky999/Axon-Bodycam/README.md

 ### Screen shows "REC FAILED"
 - Ensure you disable recording keybinds in OBS settings
-- Ensure you disable Replay keybinds in OBS Settings
+- Ensure you disable Replay keybinds in OBS settings

+### Evidence.com page not opening
+- Make sure you have a default browser set
+- Check that port 47891 is not blocked by firewall
+- The page will timeout after 5 minutes if not submitted

 ---